keramiozsoy/learn-obj-c-ios/README.md

 lesson 19 - segue - UITableViewController with Navigation Controller - fill array to list

-lesson 20 - NSNotificationCenter and Observer Method - NSMutableDictionary - add new item in add view and redirect root view automatically
+lesson 20 - NSNotificationCenter and Observer Method - NSMutableDictionary - add new item to list in different view and redirect root view automatically